 In this report we describe how to use a Slot Grammar (SG) parser in applications.
-There is a companion report [13], "The Slot Grammar Lexical Formalism", which describes SG lexicons in enough detail that the reader should be able to create such a lexicon for a new language.
+There is a companion report [19], "The Slot Grammar Lexical Formalism", which describes SG lexicons in enough detail that the reader should be able to create such a lexicon for a new language.
 Both reports are written in a fairly self-contained way.

-There is also a report, [12], "A Formal System for Slot Grammar", which describes a formalism (SGF) for writing the syntax rules for a Slot Grammar.
-But this methodology is not currently used in SG, for reasons of efficiency.
+There is also a report, [18], "A Formal System for Slot Grammar", which describes a formalism (SGF) for writing the syntax rules for a Slot Grammar.
+But this methodology is not currently used in SG.